MoneySaving vegan meals – save up to 60% vs meat

 Have fun with your cooking, and I hope my recipes can save you some money 😊

 Are you trying vegan food this Veganuary?
 Do you cook meat-free to save money?
-Let me know in the comments below, or on Twitter.
+Let us know via Twitter.